DEMCON/libstored/README.md

 - Objects are accessible using a C++ interface, but also via name lookup by string.
 The generator generates a compact name parser, such that names, types, and sizes can be queried dynamically.
-- The Embedded Debugger can be attached to a store, which exposes the full store to any external interface.
-The protocol's application layer is implemented and ready to use.
-As an application developer, you only have to implement the hardware-specifics, like the transport layer of the Embedded Debugger protocol.
-You can also easily extend the default set of Embedded Debugger commands by adding another capability in a subclass of stored::Debugger.
+- The Embedded Debugger has a standard set of commands, which can be disabled for your specific project.
+Moreover, you can also easily add custom commands by adding another capability in a subclass of stored::Debugger.
-- There are sufficient hooks by the store to implement an application-specific synchronization method, other than the Embedded Debugger.
+- There are sufficient hooks by the store to implement any application-specific synchronization method, other than the Embedded Debugger.
 - All code is normal C++, there are no platform-dependent constructs used.
   Therefore, all platforms are supported: Windows/Linux/Mac/bare